gjwehnes/DS-Exercises/ex041/instructions.md

 Complete the method doubleArray method so that
 - it doubles the values of every element in the 2D array passed in.
 - nothing should be returned - the array should be modified by the method.
-- you can assume that the array will not be null
+Thus, the return type is void